10 Types of Roofs for Your Home: Roofing Materials & Shapes

 Mansard Roof

-A Mansard or French roof offers two sloping sides for each face.
+A Mansard or French roof offers two sloping sides for each face, a sort of cross between a hipped roof and a gambrel roof.
 A very steep lower slope can give the appearance of a vertical wall while the upper slope is pitched low.
 This style creates additional living space on the uppermost floor of a home.
 Dormer windows are generally incorporated in this style.
 The Mansard roof style can be more expensive than when compared with gable roofs.
 The style offers a more elaborate shape.
 Homes in areas with heavy snowfall may not benefit from this style.
-This roofing style was characteristic of French Renaissance buildings and was used in the roofing design of The Louvre.
-It was revived periodically due to the extra living space created and homes in the Victorian style in the United States often featured a Mansard Roof.
-Today, Neo-eclectic houses and two-story apartment buildings incorporate this style of roofing.

 M-Shaped Roof